venkatareddyam/devtrack/README.md

 ---

-# 🧪 Running Tests
+# 🧪 Testing

+The project uses **Jest** and **Supertest** for automated testing.

-Run the automated test suite:
+Run the test suite:

 ```bash
 npm test
 ```

-The project uses:

-* Jest
-* Supertest

-The test suite validates the API functionality and task operations.
+The tests validate the API functionality and task operations.

 ---